GetResponse Alternatives

 Try Buttondown

 Buttondown does the smallest piece of GetResponse very well.
 Write a newsletter, send it, optionally charge for it.
 No funnels, no webinars, no push notifications.
-If your real GetResponse use is sending a weekly email and watching open rates, Buttondown works best and a fraction of the cost.

 Strengths

-• +Markdown editor, no WYSIWYG bloat
+• +Markdown editor; no WYSIWYG bloat

 • +Paid newsletters and Stripe payouts built in

-• +Indie tool, no enterprise upsell
+• +Indie tool; no enterprise upsell

 • +Lifetime recurring affiliate commissions